The Tax Disputes and Litigation Review: New Zealand

 - there are changes to the tax system that would make it more fair, balanced and efficient; and

-- there are other changes that would support the integrity of the income tax system, having regard to the interaction of rules for taxing companies, trusts and individuals.89
+- there are other changes that would support the integrity of the income tax system, having regard to the interaction of rules for taxing companies, trusts and individuals.80

-Certain matters were beyond the TWG's remit.
-These include increasing any income tax rate or the rate of GST and inheritance tax, and changes that would apply to the taxation of the family home or the land under it.
-In addition, the adequacy of the personal tax system and its interaction with the welfare transfer system was outside the TWG's scope.
-The TWG was also not able to consider the BEPS agenda, for which legislation had recently been was introduced.90
+Certain matters were beyond the Tax Working Group's remit.
+These include increasing rates for income tax, good and services tax or inheritance tax, changes that would apply to the taxation of a family home or the land under it, and the adequacy of the personal tax system and its interaction with the welfare transfer system.
+Additionally, the Group was not able to consider the BEPS agenda, for which legislation had recently been introduced.81

-The TWG issued its final report on 21 February 2019.91 In summary, the TWG made the following high-level suggestions for New Zealand's tax system:
+The Group issued its final report on 21 February 2019.82 In summary, it made the following high-level suggestions: